KeithSloan/GDML/README.md

 ## Installation of Workbench

-GDML can be insatlled via the Addon Manager https://wiki.freecadweb.org/Std_AddonMgr
+GDML can be installed via the Addon Manager https://wiki.freecadweb.org/Std_AddonMgr

 Install by use of FreeCAD Addon Manager ==> GDML ==> update